justinkook/dElect/README.md

 # dElect
-dApp hosted on Ethereum private network
+A voting dApp hosted on private truffle test network

 Vote for a candidate by spending ETH creating a secure transaction history on a blockchain.
 <br>